 7) Dielectric materials

 8) Force between plates in a parallel plate capacitor

 This course includes very important things like Ohm’s law and Kirchoff’s Laws for circuits.
 Interesting animations help to get a feel of resistances, series and parallel circuits, and circuits with junctions .A section on capacitors charging and discharging, is included here too.

-3) Colour bands of resistors
+3) Resistors: Colour bands for identification

 4) Ohm's Law